Family Friendly Holiday in Phuket

 Booking a family holiday is both exciting and challenging.
 While there are a lot of high-cost holiday destinations in the world, there are also plenty of fun-filled getaways you can take without breaking the bank.
 Phuket, Thailand, is one of those places.
 While you’ll spend a bit on a flight to get there, once you do, you’ll have an excellent family holiday without spending a bundle.

 A local meal for six people in Thailand can cost less than 30 pounds.
 A beer costs about 1.5 pounds, while a cocktail at a hotel bar costs about four pounds.
 A massage on the beach is just five pounds while manis and pedis are between five and seven pounds.
-You can book a five-star hotel for the same price you’d pay for a four-star hotel elsewhere.
-Kids’ clubs are often free or included in your hotel cost, including things like cooking classes, paddle boarding lessons and excursions.
+You can book a five-star Phuket resort for the same price you’d pay for a four-star hotel elsewhere.
+Kids’ clubs are often free or included in your resort cost, including things like cooking classes, paddle boarding lessons and excursions.

 Consider a twin-stop flight to save some money and see even more of Thailand.
 For example, you can have a stopover in Kuala Lumpur or Bangkok to add some culture to your beach holiday.
 Plus, indirect flights tend to be less expensive than direct flights, so this is a perfect way to save even more money.